 - 1. Children's sleepwear will meet Australian Standards (refer Safe Comfortable Sleep/Rest policy). - 2.
 Protective clothing for 'messy play' will be provided eg. a smock will be provided for painting. - 3.
 Safe footwear for play experiences such as climbing and running include: - Closed toe sandals, shoes and sneakers. - 4.
 Appropriate dress will be modeled by educators adhering to both the Sun Protection and Occupational, Health and Safety policies and the Code of Conduct.
 If educators arrive for work wearing inappropriate attire, they will be directed to change their clothing.
 The time taken by the educators to meet these requirements will be made up at TCC's convenience. - 5.
 Appreciation for children's individuality will be shown by educators in respect of building opportunities for them to make choices in relation to getting dressed and the clothing they wear. - 6.
 If children's clothing is soiled, educators whilst wearing disposable gloves will rinse the clothing, then place in a plastic bag to be sent home at pick up time.
-Replacement clothes will be provided if a spare set is not available.
+Replacement clothes will be provided if a spare set is not available. - 7.
+TCC has a variety of spare clothes available to all ages if needed.
+These can be accessed by the children, educators or families as needed and we support families to ensure children are adequately supported with spare clothes as required http://ncac.acecqa.gov.au/educator-resources/factsheets/qias_factsheet_15_children's_clothing%20.pdf 19/2/20(NQS 2.1.1)

-http://ncac.acecqa.gov.au/educator-resources/factsheets/qias factsheet 15 children's clothing%20.pdf 1/2/18